Q: Does each SolaRVector unit need its own switch or remote control?

 Q: How far does SolaRVector tilt?

-SolaRVector can tilt to any fixed position between zero and 59 degrees (from flat).
+SolaRVector can tilt to any fixed position between zero and 59 degrees (from flat)

 Q: Can SolaRVector be installed so that it tilts in any direction?

 A: No. SolaRVector must be installed so that it tilts to either the left or right side of the RV.
 It must not be installed so that it tilts toward the front or rear of the RV.
 When driving, the aerodynamic forces on the unit would be different than how it was tested.
 SolaRVector must be installed so the locking pin indicators, on either side of the device, are visible from the ground.
-That is the only way to verify that SolaRVector is down and locked, and it's safe to travel
+That is the only way to confirm that SolaRVector is down and locked, and it's safe to travel

 Q: Can I install SolaRVector myself?